Windrush: Who exactly was on board?

 Those that had nowhere to stay were temporarily housed in a former air raid shelter at Clapham South underground station.

-Newspaper reports from the time state how those at the shelter went on to find jobs through the nearest Labour Exchange (Job Centre), which was in Coldharbour Lane, Brixton.
+Newspaper reports from the time state how those at the shelter went on to find jobs through the nearest Labour Exchanges (Job Centres), one of which was in Coldharbour Lane, Brixton.

 Many then moved into rented houses and rooms in the Brixton and Clapham areas, working for employers such as the National Health Service or London Transport.